 - 1. A signature of the recipient or authorized agent is required at the time of delivery, including facility/provider deliveries. - 2.
 A single signature of the recipient or authorized agent verifying receipt will be sufficient for all the medications in the delivery. - 3.
 A waiver signature form is not an acceptable practice, and such forms will not serve as confirmation of delivery.
-Waiver signature forms are defined by delivery industry standards. - 4.
-Delivery industry tracking receipts that contain a signature of the recipient or authorized agent (e.g., FedEx tracking receipts) qualify as a signature for receipt of delivery. - 5.
+Waiver signature forms are defined by delivery industry standards. - Delivery industry tracking receipts that contain a signature of the recipient or authorized agent (e.g., FedEx tracking receipts) qualify as a signature for receipt of delivery. - 5.
 Electronic signatures of the recipient or authorized agent for receipt or electronic tracking slips for delivery are permitted only if retrievable on audit. - 6.
 Documentation confirming delivery must also include the list of prescription number(s) and date the medication(s) was/were delivered. - 7.
-Delivery confirmation must be maintained by the pharmacy for six years from the date of payment and must be retrievable upon audit. - 8.
-All shipping and delivery costs are the responsibility of the pharmacy. - Medicaid members cannot be charged for delivery if Medicaid reimburses for all or any portion of the item being delivered. - 10.
+Providers must ensure that a pharmacist counsel the patient consistent with federal (including but not limited to 42 CFR § 456.705(c) and SSA § 1927 (g)(2)(A)(ii)) and State law, rule, or regulation (8 NYCRR § 63.6(8)), and retain records for six years of provision of counseling in compliance with federal and State law, rule, or regulation. - Delivery confirmation must be maintained by the pharmacy for six years from the date of payment and must be retrievable upon audit. - 9.
+All shipping and delivery costs are the responsibility of the pharmacy.

+- 10. Medicaid members cannot be charged for delivery if Medicaid reimburses for all or any portion of the item being delivered. - 11.
 The pharmacy is accountable for proper delivery of intact, usable product; the pharmacy is liable for the cost of any item damaged or lost through distribution and delivery.
-The Medicaid Program does not provide reimbursement for replacement supplies of lost, stolen or misdirected medication, medical/surgical supply or DME deliveries. - 11.
-The pharmacy must ensure proper storage is available and authorized agent or recipient is aware of requirements before delivery.

-12. All Medicaid claims for drugs that were not deliverable must be reversed within 14 days.
+The Medicaid Program does not provide reimbursement for replacement supplies of lost, stolen or misdirected medication, medical/surgical supply or DME deliveries. - 12.
+The pharmacy must ensure proper storage is available and authorized agent or recipient is aware of requirements before delivery. - 13.
+All Medicaid claims for drugs that were not deliverable must be reversed within 14 days.